jdppettit/bot/README.md

-This is an IRC bot that does things.
+This is a terrible IRC bot that does things.